Dirac geometry II: Coherent cohomology: Introduction

 This Dirac stack and its coherent cohomology is particularly useful if the face maps in the simplicial Dirac scheme are flat, in which case, we construct a functor

 that to a $k$-module in spectra $V$ assigns a quasi-coherent $\mathcal{O}_X$-module $\mathcal{F}(V)$.
-This functor gives rise to an Adams filtration of $V$, the associated spectral sequence of which is the Adams or descent spectral sequence
+This functor gives rise to an Adams filtration of $V$, and the associated spectral sequence is the Adams or descent spectral sequence

 It starts from the coherent cohomology of $X$ with coefficients in the half-integer Serre twists of $\mathcal{F}(V)$, and it converges conditionally to the homotopy groups of the completion of $V$ with respect to the Adams filtration.
-A particularly understandable application of this method was given by Liu--Wang~\cite{liuwang} in the situation
+A particularly understandable application of this method was given by Liu--Wang~\cite{liuwang} in the situation of the base-change map in topological Hochschild homology

 where the descent spectral sequence is concentrated on the lines $-1 \leq i \leq 0$, and therefore, degenerates for degree-reasons.

 \begin{terminology}We write $\Ab$ for the symmetric monoidal category of $\mathbb{Z}$-graded abelian groups with the Koszul sign in the symmetry isomorphism, and we define the category of Dirac rings to be the category $\CAlg(\Ab)$ of commutative algebras therein.
 We use the terminology of Clausen--Jansen~\cite[Theorem~2.19]{clausenjansen} and say that a map $f \colon L \to K$ between small $\infty$-categories is a $\smash{ \varinjlim }$-equivalence if for every diagram $X \colon K \to \mathcal{C}$, the induced map